dyuk01/blog/_posts/2024-08-04-MeetingRooms2.markdown

 ## Space Complexity
 O(n)
-> If every intervals' time occupy within themselves, there has to be n rooms
+> If all meetings' interval overlaps, there has to be n rooms

 ---